SAP/openui5-docs/docs/OData_V2_Messages_81c735e.md

 ### Troubleshooting for the OData V2 Message Parser

-In this section you find known limitations of the `ODataMessageParser` and how you can resolve issues with unexpected numbers of UI messages.
+In this section you find known restrictions of the `ODataMessageParser` and how you can resolve issues with unexpected numbers of UI messages.

 ***